Arize-ai/open-inference-spec/spec/overview.md

 -   **actuals**: `:actual:`
 -   **tags**: `:tag:`

 The above prefixes are used to capture the semantic category of the column.
-For example, a column named `:feature:int:age` would be a column that captures the age of the user and that is used as an input to the model.
-A column named `:prediction:float:score` would be a column that captures the score of the prediction.
+For example, a column named `:feature.int:age` would be a column that captures the age of the user and that is used as an input to the model.
+A column named `:prediction.float:score` would be a column that captures the score of the prediction.

 The **features**, **predictions**, **actuals**, and **tags** categories will be referred to in this specification as **dimensions**.